Tyrone Williams (cornerback)

-Upton Tyrone Williams (born May 31, 1973) is a former American football cornerback in the National Football League (NFL) for the Green Bay Packers, Atlanta Falcons and Dallas Cowboys.
-He played college football at the University of Nebraska.
+Upton Tyrone Williams (born May 31, 1973) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Green Bay Packers, Atlanta Falcons and Dallas Cowboys.
+He played college football at the University of Nebraska–Lincoln.

-Early years
+Early life

 Williams attended Manatee High School, where he practiced football, basketball and track.
 In football, he was a two-way player at running back and cornerback.
-As a senior, he contributed to the team having a 12-1 record, along with teammate Tommie Frazier at quarterback.
+As a senior, he contributed to the team having a 12–1 record, along with teammate Tommie Frazier at quarterback.

 College career

-He accepted A football scholarship from the University of Nebraska.
+He accepted a football scholarship from the University of Nebraska–Lincoln.
 He was forced to sit out his freshman season, due to the NCAA's Proposition 48 regulation.
 As a sophomore, he became the starter at right cornerback in the fourth game, collecting 29 tackles (tenth on the team), 14 solo tackles, one interception and 3 passes defensed (led the team), while being was named Big Eight Co-Defensive Newcomer-of-the-Year as the Huskers defensive player of the year.
 In the national championship game against Florida State University, he had career highs with 9 tackles (8 solo) and 3 passes defensed.

 As a junior, he missed the game against West Virginia University.
 He finished with 38 tackles (eleventh on the team), 31 solo tackles, 3 interceptions (second on the team) and 5 passes defensed (second on the team).
 As a senior, he tallied 28 tackles (19 solo), one tackle for loss, one interception, 3 passes defensed, one quarterback hurry and one fumble recovery.

-During his college career he recorded 95 tackles, 5 interceptions and 11 passes defensed, while contributing to a 36-1 record, 2 national championships and 3 Big Eight Conference titles.
+During his college career he recorded 95 tackles, 5 interceptions and 11 passes defensed, while contributing to a 36–1 record, 2 national championships and 3 Big Eight Conference titles.

 In 2006, he was inducted into the Nebraska Football Hall of Fame.

 Professional career

 Green Bay Packers

-Williams was selected by the Green Bay Packers in the third round (93rd overall) of the 1996 NFL Draft.
+Williams was selected by the Green Bay Packers in the third round (93rd overall) of the 1996 NFL draft.
 As a rookie reserve behind Doug Evans, he made 25 tackles during the regular season and 3 more in the playoffs.
 He also had 4 passes defensed during the playoffs and made a critical interception late in the first half of the Packers 30-13 NFC championship win over the Carolina Panthers.
 He was a reserve for the Super Bowl XXXI winning team.

-In 1997, he became a full-time starter at left cornerback after Craig Newsome suffered a left knee injury in the season opener.
+In 1997, he became a fulltime starter at left cornerback after Craig Newsome suffered a left knee injury in the season opener.
 In 1998, he was named the starter at right cornerback alongside Newsome and led the team with 5 interceptions.

 From 1998 to 2001, he posted at least 4 interceptions every season.
 He appeared in 111 out of 112 games with 94 starts, finishing with 445 tackles, 19 interceptions and 92 passes defensed.